 ‘...can fairly be described as a natural hazard which affects landowners’ ability fully to use and enjoy their property and, in doing so, interferes with the land’s amenity value’.
 ‘Japanese knotweed, and its roots and rhizomes, does not merely carry the risk of future physical damage to buildings, structures and installations on the land; its presence imposes an immediate burden on landowners who face an increased difficulty in their ability to develop, and in the cost of developing, their land, should they wish to do so, because of the difficulties and expense of eradicating Japanese knotweed from affected land.’

-Charles Lyndon Solicitors for Mr Waistell, said ‘Hopefully now organisations like Network Rail will take their responsibilities seriously and remove the knotweed on their properties’.
+Charles Lyndon Solicitors for Mr Waistell, said ‘Hopefully now organisations like Network Rail will take their responsibilities seriously and remove the knotweed on their properties.
+As one of the few firms specialising in Japanese knotweed, we have successfully represented a huge number of clients affected by Japanese knotweed and ensured they are compensated for the cost of treating the Japanese knotweed and the impact of it on the value of their properties.’.
 Lincolnshire firm JMP Solicitors, which represented Mr Williams, says it has hundreds of cases against public bodies and new home builders who have not addressed the knotweed problem.

 The Law Society's TA6 property information form requires sellers to state whether the property is affected by Japanese knotweed.
 JMP Solicitors warned: 'If you answer untruthfully "no" or "don't know", your buyer can come back to you and either rescind the contract or get damages from you as the property is now worth a lot less than they thought.'

 Japanese Knotweed Ltd work closely with both JMP Solicitors and Charles Lyndon, who undertook a Japanese knotweed property risk survey for the Waistell private nuisance claim.
-The full PDF version of the Judgment can be seen here.
-For the press summary, click here.
+Read the full PDF version of the Judgment.
+Read the press summary.

 Here, at Japanese Knotweed Ltd, we have an in-house, expert legal team and understand ‘Knotweed and the Law’.
 If you have a problem with Japanese knotweed encroachment, contact us for no obligation advice.